 On July 8 the Democrat reported that the sound of a steam locomotive’s whistle was heard at Johnson Station.

 On July 9 the Democrat reported that the track was about to cross Village Creek, putting the track four miles closer to Fort Worth.
-The first consignment of bridge timbers for Sycamore Creek also had arrived.
+(In 1885 the T&P would lose a locomotive in Village Creek.)
+Closer to Cowtown, the first consignment of bridge timbers for Sycamore Creek also had arrived.
 Apparently work on the Sycamore Creek bridge began before the track reached the creek.

 Building bridges across streams was a major challenge to the track layers.
 Three steams had to be bridged: the Trinity River at Eagle Ford, Village Creek in Arlington, and Sycamore Creek in what is today east Fort Worth.